raytran/protochess/README.md

 Common shared data structures between the front/backend are in protochess-common

-The actual chess logic/chess engine is in protochess-engine-rs.
+The actual chess logic/chess engine is in protochess-engine-rs, with bindings to WebAssembly contained in protochess-engine-wasm.

 ## Running locally with docker